 They are normally quite soft and found just under the skin.
 They are most often found over the chest, back, shoulders, neck and face.
 They can also occur on the thighs and the bottom.
 When felt they are often slightly mobile and painless.
 In the vast majority of cases they do not cause any pain or discomfort.

 Lipomas can normally be easily removed.
-The removal of lipomas is often considered a cosmetic procedure and hence is often not available on the NHS.
+The removal of lipomas is often considered a cosmetic procedure and hence is often NOT available on the NHS.
 Only rarely when the lipomas are quite large and deep can it be difficult to get them removed.

 Lipomas can either be cut out (excised) or reduced in size using laser or plasma devices.
 This procedure can often be conducted under local anaesthetic.
-Only when the lipomas are very large and extending deep is a general anaesthesia (getting put to sleep) required.
+Only when the lipomas are very large and extending deep is a general anaesthetic (getting put to sleep) required.

 ©Individual results may vary.